 CREATE FUNCTION [dbo].[UTCTIME]

-(@DT AS DATETIME,
+(@DT AS DATETIME, @TZ AS VARCHAR(12))

-DECLARE @NEWDT AS DATETIME
+RETURNS DATETIMEASBEGIN -- DECLARE VARIABLESDECLARE @NEWDT AS DATETIME

 DECLARE @OFFSETHR AS INT